donnammiller27/sfc/README.md

-# Responsive Interactive Septa Fare Calulator Widget
+# Responsive Interactive Septa Fare Calculator Widget

 When you take regional rail in and out of the city, the fare price is affected by where you purchase the ticket, when you ride, and how